Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Discussion

 Dark matter holds significant importance in elucidating the rotation curves of galaxies~\cite{Brownstein:2005zz, Kamada:2016euw, Persic:1995ru}.
 The present work demonstrates that SSB in the dark sector naturally accounts for the small graviton mass necessary for the acceleration of the current Universe, \emph{without invoking} dark energy.
 For the first time, this study illuminates the intricate interplay between dark matter and mechanism of the accelerated expansion of the Universe.
-The implications of SSB on the IR regime of GR are a fascinating area of study that could reshape our understanding of the Universe. {\bf Acknowledgement:-} The authors thank S. Uma Sankar for multiple discussions and comments on the earlier draft of the manuscript.
-The authors also thank I. Chakraborty, Saurya Das, and T. Parvez, for comments on the earlier draft.
-SM is supported by the SERB-Core Research Grant (Project SERB/CRG/2022/002348).
-The work is also supported by the SPARC MoE grant SPARC/2019-2020/P2926/SL.
+The implications of SSB on the IR regime of GR are a fascinating area of study that could reshape our understanding of the Universe.